Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Flora of Jim Corbett National Park

 Surrounded by lush green woods, the Corbett National Park is blessed with some of the best environmental conditions in India.
 As a result, the flora in Jim Corbett National Park is varied and provides the tourists on tour to the Corbett National Park with an air fragrant with the essence of freshness.
-Moreover, these vast, distinct varieties of plant kingdoms make the national park a sought-after wildlife destination for those who wish to relax from hectic work schedules throughout the year.
+Moreover, these wide, distinct varieties of plant kingdoms make the national park a sought-after wildlife destination for those who wish to relax from hectic work schedules throughout the year.

 Trees